sharktacos/OpenColorIO-configs/docs/Nuke.md

 Another point of confusion is that when DI says to VFX “we are working in Rec.709 because they have monitors at the DI facility calibrated to Rec.709 this does not mean that a comper should set their display transform to Rec.709 to match.
 The opposite is the case, if you were to set your sRGB monitor to have a Rec.709 display transform in Nuke, this would mean the images viewed side by side *would not match*.
 Again, one chooses the display transform based on the calibration of the display they are using.
 Since we will be doing the majority of our VFX work on the sRGB monitors in the labs, our config defaults to having sRGB selected for the Display transform in both Nuke and Maya.
 One would only need to change this if, for example, viewing dailies in 400a on an HDTV monitor (in which case it would be set to Rec.709).

-Below you can see the display device in parethesis.
+Below you can see the display device in parenthesis.
 Most are in sRGB as this is usually what you are viewing on.
-The equavalent to Nuke's native sRGB would be un-tone-mapped (sRGB).
+The equivalent to Nuke's native sRGB would be un-tone-mapped (sRGB).
 For an explanation of all of these do, see the [tone mapping](tonemap.md) doc.
-You'll find information on the gamut compression in the sction below.
+You'll find information on the gamut compression in the section below.
 In red you can see the display device *Rec.1886 / Rec.709 video* which is for a Rec.709 broadcast monitor with Rec.1886 gamma (2.4).
 It's worth noting that when a client says they are working in Rec.709 they almost certainly mean gamma 2.4.
-Nuke's native Rec.709 has a gamma of aproximatly 1.95 which is much darker.
+Nuke's native Rec.709 has a gamma of approximately 1.95 which is much darker.

 ![img](img/Nuke4.png)